-Each year, $4.9 trillion1 is spent on health care in the United States — nearly one-fifth of our gross domestic product1— and costs keep going up.
+Each year, $4.9 trillion1 is spent on health care in the United States.
+That's nearly one-fifth of the country's gross domestic product,2 and costs keep going up.

-Between 1991 and 2020, the average annual growth rate of health care spending in North Carolina was 6.5%2surpassing the national average and making North Carolina the most expensive state for health care.
+Between 1991 and 2020, the average annual growth rate of health care spending in North Carolina was 6.5%,2 surpassing the national average and making North Carolina one of the most expensive states for health care.

 If other items experienced the same cost inflation we’ve seen with health care expenditures over the last 60 years, you’d be spending: